backdrop-contrib/content_moderation/README.txt

 ----
 2. Installation

-Install the module and enable it according to Drupal standards.
+Install the module and enable it according to Backdrop standards.

 After installation, enable moderation on a content type by visiting its configuration page: